Pacific Debt Relief Company Logo

 Wage garnishment can be very unpleasant.
 Depending on your situation, between 25% and 60% of your disposable income can be taken from you and given to your creditors or the government.

-Both these entities can make mistakes, and these mistakes can be reversed.
+Both creditors and governmental entities can make mistakes, and these errors can be corrected.
 The CCPA is a federal law that protects you and your income from excessive garnishment.
-Hiring a wage garnishment attorney can reverse or lower your garnishment.
+You can potentially reverse or reduce the amount being withheld from your paycheck by hiring a wage garnishment attorney to protect your rights and your financial situation.

 If you have debt and want to talk to one of our debt specialists, get a FREE consultation today!